0xmoei/Pluralis/README.md

 6. It prompts you for your ssh public key password (if you set before), then your GPU terminal appears and ready for executing next commands.

 ### Option 2: Quickpod
-Quickpod is likely an automated setup to instantly run your node0!
+Quickpod has 2 options to run node0: Automated or Manual.

+### Quickpod: Automated
 **Step 1.
 Create template**
 1. Search for **Pluralis Node∅** in [template search](https://console.quickpod.io/templates)
 2. Click on **Clone** to edit the template